ConnorByers/CSGO-Aimbot/README.md

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/53878605/134783666-fcea0f98-e4c3-416a-ba7e-914071605190.gif)

 ### Choosing Enemy to snap to
 - The closest rectangle to the crosshair is what I decided to snap to.
-That's due to the fact if a player has good crosshair placement so that the crosshair is near possible CT's, it is more probable that it will snap to a CT and not a false positive.
+That's due to the fact if a player has good crosshair placement such that the crosshair is near possible CT's, it is more probable that it will snap to a CT and not a false positive.

 With only selecting the closest rectangle, the below is what's considered: